 serial device (or serial stream, if you prefer) sends a periodically updated stream

 of text-format data consisting of numeric variables (delimited by

 commas), with each batch of data concluded with a carriage return

 character.
 There may be one or more non-numeric text variables as well.
 Selecting this option opens the window shown below,in which you can select which of the variables in a 'stream' to use.
 Variables are shown in the 'value'

 column.
 Text blocks that do not convert into numbers (i.e., they

 contain characters other than " + - .
 0 1 2 3 4 5 6 7 8 9 ") are shown

 as blank ('--').

 - If your instrument is not recognized by LabHelper, fill in the 'label' edit fields with appropriate information (variable names) and click the 'Add to Instrument Database' button.
 You will be asked for a name for the instrument in a small window, and then the name and channel labels will be appended to the instrument list.
-This is a small text-format file called 'serial instrument database.txt', which should be in the same folder as the LabHelper application.
-You can edit this file yourself, but be sure to keep it in simple text (.txt) format.
+This is a small text-format file called 'serial instrument database.txt', which is internal to the LabHelper application.

-order of selected variables in the sample string.
+order of selected variables in the sample string (shown in the rightmost column).
 Do not attempt to

 adjust this in the Display